-On January 25, 2018, the Planning Commission continued the proposed project at 2750 19th Street to allow the Project Sponsor additional time to finalize commitments with the community partners for the proposed community benefit package.
+On June 28, 2018, the Planning Commission continued the proposed project at 2750 19th Street to allow the Project Sponsor additional time to finalize commitments with the community partners for the proposed community benefit package.
+The last public hearing that the project was discussed by the Commission was January 25, 2018.